Arrival in Addis

 Don't panic!
 We are aware that these things happen.
 We won't leave without you.
 If you are forbidden to enter the country (which has never yet happened for anyone with the correct paperwork) then please try to borrow someone's phone and call the person collecting you (with whom you will have been put in contact ahead of time) or Gail Gorfe (Government Relations Officer) on +251 911 882 187.

 What if no one is there to meet me?

 Don't panic!
 In the very unlikely event that they are not there, go back to the ramp and wait under the shelter there.
 The most likely explanation is that there is an unexpected traffic problem in the city.
 You will not have been forgotten!
 Please do not leave the airport in a taxi - they don't know where Bingham Academy is even if they say they do!
-If you get worried that something has gone wrong, try to borrow someone's phone and call your buddy (who you will have been in contact with) or Jemma Fifield on +251 989 994 176.
+If you get worried that something has gone wrong, try to borrow someone's phone and call the person collecting you (who you will have been in contact with) or Jemma Fifield on +251 989 994 176.

 If you have other "What Ifs?", email firstname.lastname@example.org